awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 # Configuring your Tomcat environment's proxy server<a name="java-tomcat-proxy"></a>

-The Tomcat platform uses [nginx](https://www.nginx.com/) as the reverse proxy to relay requests from port 80 on the instance to your Tomcat web container listening on port 8080\.
+The Tomcat platform uses [nginx](https://www.nginx.com/) \(the default\) or [Apache HTTP Server](https://httpd.apache.org/) as the reverse proxy to relay requests from port 80 on the instance to your Tomcat web container listening on port 8080\.
 Elastic Beanstalk provides a default proxy configuration that you can extend or override completely with your own configuration\.

 All Amazon Linux 2 platforms support a uniform proxy configuration feature\.
 For details about configuring the proxy server on Tomcat platform versions running Amazon Linux 2, expand the *Reverse Proxy Configuration* section in [Extending Elastic Beanstalk Linux platforms](platforms-linux-extend.md)\.